Some new perspectives on d-orthogonal polynomials: Kernel polynomials and quasi-orthogonality

 Notice also that the polynomials generated by Darboux transformations $J_d$ and $J_d^d$ can be related through the matrix of change of basis $L$ in the form $\mathbb{P}=L\mathbb{K}$.

-On the other hand, it is obvious that the recurrence of kernel polynomials $\{K_n\}$ as well as of $\{P_n\}$ could be extremely determined using only the two recurrences (\ref{DT9})-(\ref{DT10}).
+It is obvious that the recurrence of kernel polynomials $\{K_n\}$ as well as of $\{P_n\}$ could be extremely determined by using only the two recurrences (\ref{DT9})-(\ref{DT10}).
 Indeed, suppose that $J_{d}=UL$ and define $\mathbb{P}=L\mathbb{K}$, i.e., that is by (\ref{DT9}).
 Then

 hence